Qolore7/vanguard/README.md

 ## Requirements:

 - An fresh installation of the **English** version from Steam or GOG
   * The paid Anniversary Upgrade is NOT required.
-If you have it, all of the new content will be ignored.
+If you have it, there will be extra installation instructions at the end to disable the content.
   * Only the English version is supported.
 I understand that this may be frustrating for non-English speaking users, but due to the core file differences between the different versions, only one version can be supported.
   * The game MUST be installed outside of any default Windows folders, such as `Program Files`, your `Desktop`, or `Documents`.
 If you have your Steam library in any of these locations, please follow [these](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) instructions to move it.